BwhelanKK/Cook4One/README.md

 ### Validator Testing

 - HTML
   - No errors were detected in the W3C Validator.
 I did get 'Info' messages in relation to 'trailing slashes on void elements'.
 Method used was 'Validate by Direct Input'.
+This has now been rectified.
 - CSS
   - No errors were detected when passed throught the W3C CSS Jigsaw validator.
 Testing method used was 'By Direct Input'.